DiscoBiscuit99/yaksay/README.md

 ![Yaksay custom string preview](yaksay-preview-custom_string.png)

 It is also possible to pass custom ascii to the program to be output instead of the default yak.
-This can be done with command `yaksay -f path/to/file.*` (the asterics denoting that file type doesn't matter).
+This can be done with the command `yaksay -f path/to/file.*` (the asterics denoting that file type doesn't matter).

 To print helpful information, run the program with the `-h` flag.
 An extensive table of commands and related behavior can be found below.